gururajbhupal/ECE3400-Team15/Lab3/index.md

  <img src="Media/robot_to_base_code.PNG" width="650"/>

-The video below shows a video of data transmission from Arduino1 → Arduino 2 and Arduino2 using the same to display it on the GUI.
+The two videos below show data transmission from Arduino1 → Arduino 2 and Arduino2 using the data to display the information on the GUI.
+The first video is of us initializing the arduinos.
+The second video is a screen recording of the GUI from the base station.
+Note: This is a virtual demo to ensure we understood the GUI and RF implementation.

 ### Demo of robot-to-gui integration
 <iframe width="560" height="315" src="https://www.youtube.com/embed/FKI-ZMED-DY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>